In the early 1980s I was the CFO of a company owned by a man whose first instinct was to cut prices.

 The numbers in rows 2 and 4 contain formulas linked to the equivalent numbers in the Data sheet.
 For example, here are the formulas for column C:

 The colored lines for each value are merely cell shading in the narrow columns shown.

 I used Excel’s Camera tool to return a picture of this legend to the report.
 I’ll explain this tool below.
 For now, assign range names to the ranges we’ll use.
 To assign the name for row 2, select the range $B$2:$K$2 and then press Ctrl+Alt+F3, enter the name LegendInc, and then press OK.
 (You also can choose Ctrl+F3 and choose New to display the same dialog that Ctrl+Alt+F3 displays.)

 Follow a similar procedure to assign the name LegendDec (for Legend Decrease) to the range $B$4:$K$4.

 Set Up the Figure

-You have two ways to enter the black arrow in cell D23.
+You have to ways to enter the black arrow in cell D23.
 If you have a recent version of Excel you can insert this symbol.
 Otherwise, you have to use a special font.
-Let's use the second method.
+Let’s use the second method.

 First select cell D23.
 Type in the letter “p” where you want the arrow to be.
 Select the letter in your formula bar.
 Assign the Wingdings 3 font to that letter, and then press Enter.
 After you do so, you’ll still see “p” in your formula bar, but you should see the arrow in your spreadsheet cell.